5 Steps to Sharpen Your Decision-Making Skills

 1. Remember the Privilege of Choice

 We can sometimes feel burdened by pending decisions and this is understandable.
-However, many times the decisions represent choices between options that all improve the situation.
-In these cases, it is important to cut ourselves some slack and enjoy the decision-making process.
+Many times the decisions represent choices between options that all improve the situation.
+In these cases, it is important to cut ourselves some slack and enjoy the decision process.

 Remember that in many situations, we are electing which path to follow – it is our choice.
-In decision making, try to enjoy the freedom of choice and free will that we have.
+In making choices, try to enjoy the freedom and free will that we have.

 At this stage, decide if there really is a decision to be made.